When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-At the iconic Madison Square Garden New Yorkers can watch the NBA’s New York Knicks play right in the heart of Manhattan.
+At the iconic Madison Square Garden, New Yorkers can watch the NBA’s New York Knicks play right in the heart of Manhattan.

 Cross the Brooklyn Bridge to find the Brooklyn Nets, the other NBA team in New York.
 Madison Square Garden also hosts the National Invitation Tournament for college basketball.

-Again, New York has an embarrassment of riches in the NHL, boasting three NHL teams in the New York Rangers, New York Islanders and the Buffalo Sabres.
+Again, New York has an embarrassment of riches in the NHL, boasting three NHL teams in the New York Rangers, New York Islanders, and the Buffalo Sabres.

 If that wasn’t enough, just across the Hudson are the New Jersey Devils.
 Of all those teams, the Rangers have the longest history in the NHL, having been one of the original six franchises and having claimed four Stanley Cups championships.

-You just will not be caught with nothing to bet on in New York.
+You just will not be caught with anything to bet on in New York.
 In Soccer you’ve got a couple of MLS clubs in New York City FC and the New York Red Bulls.
 You can find professional rugby and lacrosse teams.
-Out in Flushing Meadows, the US Open Tennis Championships is one of the most illustrious competitions in all of sports.
+Out in Flushing Meadows, the US Open Tennis Championships is one of the most illustrious competitions in all of the sports.
 In Golf, New York regularly hosts PGA tour events, including the PGA Championship and the US Open, most recently at Shinnecock Hills in 2018.
 Lake Placid has hosted the Winter Olympics twice.
-The city than never sleeps also never stops watching sports.
+The city that never sleeps also never stops watching sports.

 Legislation to formally legalize fantasy sports in New York was first signed into effect in 2016.
 Since then both DraftKings and FanDuel have both been offering sports fans in the Empire State the chance to bet on fantasy sports.
 In October 2018, a New York Supreme Court judge ruled that the law violated the state constitution.

 There really is nowhere else like New York.
-New Yorkers eat, sleep and breath sports.
+New Yorkers eat, sleep and breathe sports.
 They have hosted some of the most amazing stories in sports history, the biggest names, the greatest players and the most iconic events.